A Review Of The Ilford HP5 400 Single Use Camera

 I ended up buying two cameras for a weekend in Vancouver, and back home here in Victoria:

 Make no mistake, single use cameras aren’t suitable for any kind of professional work, mainly due to the variety of “happy accidents” that they can produce.
 It’s easy to accidentally place your finger on the lens, and weird light flares are often par for the course.
-Aside from that, I do recommend playing with cameras like these on your next trip.
-They’re a lot of fun, very portable, and will definitely change how you approach making images.

 If the uncertainty of a throw away camera is off putting, Ilford HP5 Plus in general is an extremely reliable film that’s also available in 35mm, 120 medium format, and even large format 4x5 varieties.